09 Dec Secure Enough? A Security Audit Checklist for Your Business

-Don’t wait for a crisis or intrusion to take place before your consider the state of your business security.
-Conducting thorough, regular audits will help you pre-empt problems before they occur.
+Don’t wait for a crisis or intrusion to take place before you address the state of your business security.
+Conduct thorough, regular audits to pre-empt problems before they occur.
 Even an informal audit will help you determine your points of weakness, as well as the kinds of questions you’ll want to ask prospective security vendors.

 We hope this security audit checklist has been useful.
-If you would like assistance conducting an audit of your business security, including IT systems and protocols, fill out the following form and a staff member from 24Online will get back to your promptly.
+If you’d like assistance conducting an audit of your business security, including IT systems and protocols, fill out the following form and a staff member from 24Online will get back to your promptly.

 24Online provides IT outsourcing services and cloud-based solutions for high-growth companies from our headquarters in Amman, Jordan.
 We provide technical support to companies throughout Amman, and IT consulting services and remote support plans for companies across the greater Middle East region and beyond.